yoontaeung/yoontaeung.github.io/_pages/about.md

   - /about.html
 ---

-Hello, my name is Taeung Yoon and I am an incoming Ph.D. student at University of Illinois Urbana-Champaign, under the guidance of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
+Hello👋 my name is Taeung Yoon and I am an incoming Ph.D. student at University of Illinois Urbana-Champaign, under the guidance of Professor [Xiaojing Liao](https://www.xiaojingliao.com/).
 My research focuses on computer security, with a growing interest in AI security.
 I completed my B.S. in Computer Science at Yonsei University in 2023 and M.S. at [KAIST](https://netsp.kaist.ac.kr/home) in 2025.

 News
 ------